CloudLabs-Samples/EduLabs/OpenAILabs/Call-center/lab.md

    >Get the values from **Envrionment details** tab of the lab environment page.

-11. Ensure all the application settings are aded and click on **Save** to save the settings
+11. Ensure all the application settings are added and click on **Save** to save the settings

     ![](images/09.png)

-12. Now open **Visual studio code** from the virtual machine's Desktop
+12. Now open **Visual studio code** from the Virtual machine's Desktop

 13. Select **Azure** and **Sign in to Azure**, click on **Allow** if you get a pop up notification